 Female genital mutilation and other harmful practices

-One encouraging trend seen consistently in countries for which data from at least two surveys are available is that women aged 15–19 years are less likely to have been submitted to FGM than are women in older age groups, showing signs of a possible generational change in the practice.
+One encouraging trend, seen consistently in countries for which data from at least two surveys are available, is that women aged 15–19 years are less likely to have been subjected to FGM than women in older age groups, showing signs of a possible generational change in the practice.
 Moreover, more girls and women are opposed to FGM, compared to in the past, and more women and men are aware of the health consequences of FGM.
 In fact, in many countries, more women and girls are now in favor of discontinuing the practice.

 WHO is strongly opposed to health care providers carrying out FGM, as it normalizes and condones the practice, hindering long term efforts for eliminating FGM.

 Percentage of girls aged 15 to 19 years and women aged 45 to 49 years who have undergone FGM/C

 References : UNICEF.
 (2013).
 Female Genital Mutilation/Cutting: A statistical overview and exploration of the dynamics of change (pp. 194).